Supervision & Team Leadership

 “Building a High Performing Team – Discover the techniques every team leader should know”

-- Brainstorming undesirable behaviors
+1. Brainstorming all undesirable behaviors

-- Identifying employee productivity gaps (poor performance)
+2. Identifying employee's with low productivity (poor performance)

 For example